kevinliu-bmb/eeg_sleep_spindle_iso/README.md

-# EEG Infraslow Oscillation (ISO) Analysis Pipeline for Altered Sleep Spindle and Infraslow Oscillation in Children with Autism Spectrum Disorder
+# High-Density Electroencephalographic Study of Sleep Spindle and Infraslow Oscillation in Children with Autism Spectrum Disorder

 This project provides a structured pipeline for analyzing infraslow oscillations (ISO) in EEG recordings obtained during Non-REM (NREM) sleep.
 The analysis focuses on characterizing the ISO spectrum, computing relevant metrics (ISO band power and peak frequencies), and visualizing results with spectral and topographical plots.
-This pipeline was developed to analyze EEG data in Autism Spectrum Disorder (ASD) and Typically Developing (TD) participant groups.
+This pipeline was developed to analyze EEG data in Autism Spectrum Disorder (ASD) and Typically Developing (TD) participant groups used in the manuscript "High-Density Electroencephalographic Study of Sleep Spindle and Infraslow Oscillation in Children with Autism Spectrum Disorder."

 ## Project Structure